mitre/microsoft-iis-8.5-server-stig-baseline/README.md

 ## License

-This project is licensed under the terms of the Apache license 2.0 (apache-2.0)
+This project is licensed under the terms of the [Apache license 2.0](https://github.com/mitre/microsoft-iis-8.5-server-stig-baseline/blob/master/LICENSE.md).

 ### NOTICE